Alma Mahler: Early years

-Alma Maria Schindler was born on 31 August 1879 in Vienna, Austria (then Austria-Hungary) to the famous landscape painter Emil Jakob Schindler and his wife Anna Sofie.
+Alma Maria Schindler was born on 31 August 1879 in Vienna, Austria, (then Austria-Hungary) to the famous landscape painter Emil Jakob Schindler and his wife Anna Sofie.
 She was tutored at home and brought up in the Catholic Church.
 In 1886, Crown Prince Rudolf found interest in Emil Jakob Schindler's paintings and commissioned Schindler to take a trip with his family to the Adriatic coast to produce landscape paintings.
 In 1892, the family also traveled to the North Sea island of Sylt, where Emil Schindler died.

 After her father's death, Alma focused on the piano.
 She studied composition and counterpoint with Josef Labor, a blind organist who introduced her to a "great deal of literature".
 At 15, she was sent to school but attended for only a few months.
 As she grew older, a case of childhood measles left her with decreased hearing.
-Max Burckhard, friend of Emil Schindler and director of Vienna's Burgtheater theater, became Alma's mentor.
+Max Burckhard, a friend of Emil Schindler and director of Vienna's Burgtheater theater, became Alma's mentor.
 On Alma's 17th birthday, Burckhard gave her two laundry baskets full of books.
 In 1895, Anna Schindler, Alma's mother, married Carl Moll, Emil Schindler's student.
 In 1899 they had a daughter together named Maria.

 Alma met Gustav Klimt through Carl Moll.
 Moll and Klimt were both founding members of the Vienna Secession, "a group organized for the purpose of breaking with Vienna's tradition-bound Imperial Academy of the visual arts".
 Klimt fell in love with Alma.
 While she initially was interested in Klimt, her desire cooled soon after.
 Klimt and Alma were friends until Klimt's death.
 In autumn 1900, Alma began studying composition with Alexander von Zemlinsky.
 Zemlinsky and Alma fell in love and kept their relationship a secret.

 Alma teased Zemlinsky about what she thought were his ugly features, saying she could easily have "ten others" to replace him.
 She also noted that to marry Zemlinsky would mean she would "bring short, degenerate Jew-children into the world".
 As the relationship grew strained, Zemlinsky visited her less and less.
 On 7 November 1901, she attended Zuckerkandl's salon where she began a flirtation with Gustav Mahler.
 In the month of November, while still in a relationship with Zemlinsky, she started an affair with Mahler.
 By 8 December, Mahler and Alma secretly were engaged; however, it was not until 12 December that she wrote to Zemlinsky about her engagement.
 The engagement was formally announced on 23 December.